JainUtkarsh18/Prognostic_Framework_for_Multi-Disease_Prediction_Using_ML/README.md

 5. **STEP 5:** Model Training and Saving: Train the models and serialize them using pickle.
 6. **STEP 6:** Build Streamlit UI: Accept user input and display predictions interactively.
 7. **STEP 7:** Deployment: Deploy locally or on cloud (Streamlit Cloud, Heroku).

+---

+ ## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Feel free to customize this README and code according to your project's specific details and requirements!